What to Know About Hearing Loss

 Hearing is one of the five senses.
-It is a complex process of detecting sound and attaching meaning to it.
+It is a complex process which requires both the detection of sound and the ability to attach meaning to that sound.
 The ability to hear is critical to communication and navigating the world around you.

 The auditory system can be divided into two main sections: the peripheral auditory system and the central auditory system.
 The peripheral auditory system consists of the outer ear, the middle ear and the cochlea (inner ear).
-The outer ear consists of the external ear (pinna), the ear canal and eardrum, also known as the tympanic membrane.
-Sound travels down the ear canal, striking the eardrum and causing it to move or vibrate.
+The outer ear includes the external ear (pinna), the ear canal and the eardrum, also known as the tympanic membrane.
+Sound waves travel through the ear canal, striking the eardrum and causing it to move or vibrate.

-The middle ear is the space behind the eardrum that contains three small bones called ossicles.
-This chain of tiny bones is connected to the eardrum at one end and to an opening in the inner ear at the other end.
-Vibrations from the eardrum will pass through the ossicles and into the inner ear.
-The ossicles are the smallest bones in the entire human body.
+The middle ear is the space behind the eardrum that contains the three smallest bones in the human body.
+This chain of tiny bones is connected to the eardrum at one end and to an opening to the inner ear at the other end.
+Vibrations from the eardrum cause the bones to move, sending the sound waves to the inner ear.

 Approximately five percent of hearing loss in the adult population is conductive in nature.
 In this type of hearing loss, the problem is due to mechanical or structural damage to the outer and/or middle ear, resulting in reduced sound transmission to the inner ear.
 Common causes are impacted wax, perforated eardrum, middle ear infection, otosclerosis (stiffening of the middle ear bones), cholesteatoma, and congenital anomalies.
-In most other cases, medical intervention can result in partial or complete restoration of hearing.
+With a conductive hearing loss, it is possible that medical intervention may result in partial or complete restoration of hearing.
+In these cases, an appropriate medical referral is warranted.

 Mixed hearing loss is a combination of sensorineural and conductive hearing loss.

-The inability to remain alert to everyday environmental sounds and maintain good communications with others can not only cause embarrassment, but may have serious consequences.
+The inability to respond appropriately to everyday sounds and communicate effectively with others cannot only cause embarrassment, but may have serious negative consequences.
 A person with a mild to moderate hearing loss may be at risk without knowing it.
-Research has confirmed that hearing loss can have adverse effects on your ability to function and upon several aspects of life.
-This includes family relationships, enjoyment of social activities, and performance in work settings.
-Hearing loss can also cause potential danger from failing to hear warning devices or even hear the doctor's instructions regarding proper use of medications.
+Research has confirmed that hearing loss can have adverse effects on your ability to function effectively, as well as a negative impact on several aspects of daily life.
+Family relationships, enjoyment of social activities, and performance in work settings may all be negatively affected by hearing loss.
+Hearing loss can also be dangerous if one fails to hear warning signals or understand the doctor’s instructions regarding proper use of medications.

-A Hearing Industries Association and National Council on Aging study clearly demonstrated that individuals who went untreated for hearing loss reported significantly more feelings of depression, paranoia, anger, and frustration than hearing aid users.
+A Hearing Industries Association and National Council on Aging study clearly demonstrated that individuals with hearing loss reported significantly greater feelings of depression, paranoia, anger, and frustration than hearing aid users.

 If your hearing evaluation reveals hearing loss, your audiologist will work with you to develop a plan to improve your hearing and communication.
-This consultation will begin with a discussion about your hearing loss, your lifestyle, and your listening needs.
-This will help determine the technology that is recommended for you.
+This consultation will begin with a discussion about your hearing loss, your lifestyle, your listening needs and your budget.
+This will help determine the technology that is most appropriate for you.
 It is important for you to understand your hearing loss and what you can expect from hearing aids if they are recommended for you.
+We are also happy to help you navigate the myriad of marketing, direct mail, and health insurance benefit information related to hearing aids that many consumers report being inundated and confused by.

-With a better understanding of you and your hearing loss, your audiologist may recommend hearing assistive technology (telephone amplifiers, TV devices, FM systems, audio-loops) to help you hear better in situations where hearing aids may be of less help (in a car, when the TV is on, or in groups of people talking).
+With a better understanding of you and your hearing loss, your audiologist may also recommend assistive listening devices (ALDs) or hearing assistive technology (HATs) such as captioned or specialized telephones, TV devices, FM systems, remote microphones, and/or audio-loops.
+These can help you hear better in situations where hearing aids alone may not completely resolve your issue(s) (large groups, lectures, church).
 Hearing assistive technology can be used alone or with hearing aids.